 Business Strategy and Outlook

-Bed Bath & Beyond has struggled in recent years to capitalize on its historical strengths, including its merchandising strategy, the push to a wider omnichannel presence, untapped international growth opportunities, and widely recognized retail brands like the namesake Bed Bath & Beyond and Cost Plus concepts.
-No-moat Bed Bath has tried to stay abreast of evolving consumer demand in a retailing industry that has become increasingly price-competitive, which has led the firm to experience a higher number of coupon redemptions in 24 out of 30 quarters, with 25 of those periods also seeing rising coupon amounts.
-With ongoing pricing pressure and secularly slower footfall expected across the retail landscape (especially with the majority of stores shuttered as a result of COVID-19), negative comp performance persists over our forecast, making cost leverage hard to capture.
+Bed Bath & Beyond has struggled in recent years to capitalize on its historical strengths, including its merchandising strategy, the push to a wider omnichannel presence, and widely recognized retail brands like the namesake Bed Bath & Beyond and Cost Plus concepts.
+No-moat Bed Bath has tried to stay abreast of evolving consumer demand in a retailing industry that has become increasingly price-competitive, which has led the firm to experience a rising number of coupon redemptions and values over the majority of reporting periods across the last eight years.
+With ongoing pricing pressure and secularly slower footfall expected across the retail landscape (especially with the majority of stores shuttered as a result of COVID-19), negative comp performance persists over our forecast, making cost leverage elusive.

-Customer-led initiatives haven't taken hold at the pace we had hoped for, which has left the brand to languish and market share to recede from prior levels.
+Past customer-led initiatives have failed, which has left the brand to languish and market share to recede.
 Merchandise initiatives to increase brand loyalty, including offering exclusive product and private label and aid brand relevancy, and investments in point-of-sale and analytic programs could help improve product positioning but are unlikely to drive meaningful profit growth.
-Remaining successful will require investment that could be above historical levels to keep the firm relevant and to protect further market share degradation, however, we believe share will decline to 7% over the next five years from 10% in 2019 as efforts are unlikely to be fruitful.
+Remaining relevant could require marketing and merchandising investments that are above past levels to keep the brand relevant and to protect market share degradation, however, we believe share will decline to 7% over the next five years from 10% in 2019 as efforts are unlikely to be fruitful.
 This should pressure profits, leading to structurally lower results than in the past.

-We have operating margins averaging around 3% (versus a 9% average over the past five years), and expect free cash flow generation to averaging 1% of sales over the next decade (from 7% over the past decade).
-However, faster cash generation could stem from the planned reduction of inventory as well as further sale-leaseback transactions, improving working capital and cash conversion.
-Further, the sale of any of the bigger banners (Cost Plus, Buybuy baby) could infuse cash to invest and elevate the Bed Bath brand, potentially driving higher profits.
-However, with the permanent CEO not yet announced, we are holding off incorporating a successful execution of these feats until we hear the new CEO's vision.
+We have operating margins averaging around 3% post COVID-19 (versus a 6% average over the past five years), and expect negative free cash flow to equity generation over the next decade (which could prompt the drawdown of incremental liquidity).
+Cash generation could stem from the reduction of inventory as well as further sale-leaseback transactions, improving working capital and cash conversion.
+Further, the sale of any of the smaller banners (like Christmas Tree Shops) could infuse cash to invest and help elevate the core Bed Bath brand, potentially driving higher profits post COVID-19.

 We do not believe Bed Bath & Beyond has established an economic moat, given the brand's limited pricing power, nonexistent consumer switching costs, and unsustainable cost advantages.
-As the company competes in largely commoditized retail categories with ample domestic brick-and-mortar and online rivals, we believe the lack of moat has become evident in the frequency and size of couponing, which underscores a consistently promotional environment and the price-sensitivity of the consumer base, which has easy access to pricing comparisons through use of smartphones and other handheld devices.
-We believe there are few indications of a near-term reversal or abatement in languishing profitability as CEO Tritton continues to assess ongoing concerns, but expect the plan for execution that was anticipated in spring of fiscal 2020 will now be delayed until at least 2021 as Bed Bath navigates the fallout from COVID-19.
+As the company competes in largely commoditized retail categories with ample domestic brick-and-mortar and online rivals, we believe the lack of moat remains evident in the frequency and size of couponing, which underscores a consistently promotional environment and the price-sensitivity of the consumer base, which has easy access to pricing comparisons through use of smartphones and other handheld devices.
+There are few indications of a near-term reversal or abatement in languishing profitability as CEO Tritton continues to assess ongoing concerns, but expect the plan for execution that was anticipated in spring of fiscal 2020 will now be delayed until at least 2021 as Bed Bath navigates the fallout from COVID-19.

-Despite the ability to substitute, the company still holds a decent position in the more than $121 billion domestic home furnishing retail category (using U.S. Census retail sales statistics), with approximately 10% share at the end of 2018.
+From a market share perspective, the company still holds a decent position in the more than $117 billion domestic home furnishing retail category (using U.S. Census retail sales statistics), with a nearly 10% share at the end of fiscal 2019.
 Our model currently forecasts average returns on invested capital of 2% between 2020-24, lower than our 9% cost of capital assumption, and we remain concerned that this metric will stay constrained by a secular decline across much of the brick-and-mortar retail landscape due to increased price competition with online players like Amazon, warehouse clubs, mass merchants, and other specialty retailers.

 We anticipate that consumers will continue to gravitate toward price leaders in the retail category, resulting in industry consolidation and share gains for players that can pass along cost advantages to consumers in the form of low prices.
 While we believe Bed Bath & Beyond generally compares well with online players and other mass merchants from a pricing perspective, we have concerns that weaker home furnishing, department-store, and specialty retail rivals could be forced into competitive pricing strategies to stimulate traffic, which changes the economics across the entire home furnishing retail category and dilutes company profitability.
-We believe Bed Bath & Beyond (and its secondary concepts) will remain a relevant shopping destinations for now, but a shakeout among traditional merchants could force suppliers to increasingly take their products directly to consumers or deflect some inventory to other online only players, like Wayfair.
-In our view, this could neutralize many of Bed Bath & Beyond's brand, merchandising, and supply-chain improvement efforts.
+We think Bed Bath & Beyond (and its secondary concepts) could remain an existing shopping destination post COVID-19, but depending on the depth and duration of the coronavirus outbreak, a permanent shift in consumer behavior could lead us to reassess our long-term prognosis for the business.

 Fair Value and Profit Drivers

-We expect store closures every year in our forecast and don't think comp growth can turn consistently positive, leaving the company with the inability to leverage its cost structure at both the cost of goods sold and the selling, general, and administrative expense lines.
-We project that total sales decline at a low-single-digit pace over the medium term (falling 3% on average through 2023), hindered by declining foot traffic and store closures, offset by some unit location growth in Buybuy Baby and Cost Plus World Market stores, along with increased omnichannel offerings such as buy online/pick up in store.
-We forecast flat (around 34.1%) average gross margins over the next five years as the company remains unable to defend its gross margin, experiencing incremental pricing downside to remain relevant as Bed Bath chases incremental transactions.
-We forecast gross margins to fall around 40 basis points over our explicit forecast, despite the company's investments as couponing and incentives (free/fast shipping, discounts for college students, beyond-plus program) persist.
-We believe selling, general, and administrative expenses will deleverage modestly on negative same-store sales results, to our 2019 forecast of 31%, and will remain elevated over the next decade as supply-chain and distribution efficiencies for newer concepts are eventually offset by diminishing top-line growth projections.
+We already had forecast store closures every year in our forecast and failed to believe comp growth could turn consistently positive, leaving the company with the inability to leverage its cost structure at both the cost of goods sold and the selling, general, and administrative expense lines.
+We project that total sales decline at a mid-single-digit pace over the medium term (falling 5% on average through 2024), hindered by declining foot traffic and store closures, offset by some unit location growth in Buybuy Baby and Cost Plus World Market stores, along with increased omnichannel offerings such as buy online/pick up in store.
+We forecast depressed (around 33%) average gross margins over the next five years as the company remains unable to defend its pricing, experiencing incremental downside to remain relevant as Bed Bath chases additional transactions.
+We forecast gross margins to rise around 40 basis points over our explicit forecast, as the company's investments generate a modest improvement, held back by incentives (free/fast shipping, discounts for college students, beyond-plus program) that persist.
+We believe selling, general, and administrative expenses will deleverage modestly on negative same-store sales results, to our 2020 forecast of 34%, and will remain elevated (around 31%) over the next decade as supply chain and distribution efficiencies for newer concepts are eventually offset by diminishing top-line growth projections.
 Ultimately, this generates operating margins that normalize below 3% in our base assumptions.